 This isn’t an exhaustive list of batteries for every camera ever made, but will cover the best digital cameras (opens in new tab) that photographers are using today – along with the best prices we can find for them today.

-The best camera batteries in 2020
+Best camera batteries in 2022

-Canon camera batteries
+Best Canon camera batteries(opens in new tab)

 This diminutive battery is designed specifically for a range of cameras including the compact PowerShot SX70HS, several mirrorless M-series cameras and smaller DSLRs like the EOS Rebel SL1.(opens in new tab)